 Having arrived back in the UK we didn’t hang around too long before going on a little trip.
 After all, we’re seasoned travellers now aren’t we?
 Off we set Up North.
 Well, I say ‘Up North’ but really it was Stafford with Manchester thrown in, decidedly Midlands with a touch of North.
 However for our sensitive Southern souls this was definitely a trip Up North.

 Bright and early, first stop Stafford.
 Steve’s company has relocated in the time we have been in Switzerland and so this was the ideal opportunity to visit his new workplace (and for him to get some work done).
 The children and I left Daddy to it and set off to find the delights of Stafford for the day.
 Initially not a lot seemed to be going on but then we found Stafford Castle and passed a very pleasant few hours wandering around, although we were all a little disappointed that you couldn’t actually go into the ruins, I’m guessing health and safety decrees that they are too unstable for public access.
 However the little visitor centre was lovely and gave us the opportunity to get dressed up in the weighty Norman armour and have a go at brass rubbing.
-Tilly and I thought about leaving Joshua in the stocks for the rest of day, but took pity on his angelic little face and released him.
+T and I thought about leaving J in the stocks for the rest of day, but took pity on his angelic little face and released him.
 Just a shame we didn’t have any rotten tomatoes to allow him to get a truly authentic experience.

 Onwards to Victoria Park (does every town in England have a Victoria Park?) which has a fabulous playground and skate park.
 This proved to be a rather rude re-introduction to English youth and served as a timely reminder that Toto we are definitely not in Kansas anymore.
 With youths that were far too big (and definitely old enough to know better) doing their best to wreck some of the play equipment I realised exactly what we had left behind in Switzerland.
 We have spent the last year in a peaceful bubble.
 The outdoor lifestyle means that Swiss teenagers don’t have to allay their boredom in playgrounds meant for younger children; they take off to the forests, onto the lakes or up into the mountains to expend their energy.
 After an incident with said English youths (don’t worry it didn’t include any muggings, although it did leave me a little unsettled, wondering what kind of country we had actually come back to) we headed back to Daddy and spent the evening in high anticipation for our trip to Manchester the following day, we were going to visit the Legoland Discovery Centre, the Lowry and most exciting of all, the Blue Peter Garden.